Leo-Corporation/LeoCorpLibrary-Web/documentation/Extensions.md

 ---
 # Extensions
 ## Introduction
-Since the version 2.5.0.2020 of LeoCorpLibrary, a new namespcae has been added: `LeoCorpLibrary.Extensions`.
+Since the version 2.5.0.2020 of LeoCorpLibrary, a new namespace has been added: `LeoCorpLibrary.Extensions`.
 In this namespace, there is extensions for common types such as `string`, ``int``, ``arrays``...

 If you wanna use those extensions, import the namespace: